Suhail-Ahmed-88/dvc_practice/README.md

 This repo is for practice data version control

-1. Create git repo and clone in in local
+1. Create git repo and clone it in local.
-2. create mycode.py and add code to it. (it will save a csv file to a new "data"forlder")
+2. Create mycode.py and add code to it. (it will save a csv file to a new "data" folder)
 3. Do a git add-commit-push before initializing dvc.
 4. pip install dvc
-5. now we do "dvc init" (Creates  .dvcignore, .dvc)
+5. Now we do "dvc init" (creates .dvcignore, .dvc)
-6. Now do "mkdir S3" (Creates a new S3 directory)
+6. Now do "mkdir S3" (creates a new S3 directory)
 7. Now we do "dvc remote add -d myremote S3"
 8. Next "dvc add data/"
+   Now it will ask to do: ("git rm -r --cached 'data'" and "git commit -m "stop tracking data"") Because initially we were tracking data/ folder from git so now we remove it for DVC to handle.
+9. Again we do "dvc add data/" (creates data.dvc) then "git add .gitignore data.dvc"
+10. Now - "dvc commit" and then "dvc push"
+11. Do a git add-commit-push to mark this stage as first version of data.
+12. Now make changes to mycode.py to append a new row in data, check changes via "dvc status"
+13. Again - - "dvc commit" and then "dvc push"
+14. Then git add-commit-push (we're saving V2 of our data at this point)
+15. Check dvc/git status, everything should be upto date.
+16. Now repeat step 10-12 for v3 of data.